Morpheme Triphala Caps

 The colon absorbs water from the waste matter, as the feces moves through the colon and enters the rectum.
 If the colon absorbs too much water from the stool, the feces become hard, leading to constipation.
 This usually occurs, when the colon muscles contract too slowly.

 Absence of enough dietary fiber in the diet is a common cause of constipation.
 Dehydration could make you constipated.
 Lack of exercises might slow down the muscle contraction speed of the colon.
 Constipation is a common side effect of certain medications.
 Intake of iron supplements, diuretic, antacids containing calcium and aluminum, certain painkillers, antidepressants, anticovulsants, antispasmodics and Parkinson’s disease medications increase the risk of constipation.
 Hormonal changes slow down movement of the intestinal muscles, leading to constipation.
 Constipation might be a symptom of irritable bowel syndrome.
-Suppressing the urge to pass bowel might harden the feces.
+Suppressing the urge to pass bowel might harden the faeces.
 Even excessive use of laxatives might cause constipation.

 Your gastrointestinal tract would fail to perform its functions if the normal microbial balance in the body is disturbed.
 Maintaining the normal intestinal flora is an important part of internal cleansing.
 An internal cleansing agent should also eliminate the harmful pathogens from the gut.